-Extensive buffet breakfasts are available here in the mornings; a selection of tasty snacks, sandwiches, salads and light meals for lunch, and some more indulgent dinner.
+Extensive buffet breakfasts are available here in the mornings; as well as a selection of tasty snacks, sandwiches, salads and light meals for lunch.
 The menu boasts made-to-order dishes originating from Europe to Africa, including a great daily specials board, and its laid-back vibe make it suitable for relaxed dining at any time.

 (Open: Dinner only 7-10pm)

-Rich red walls, burnished orange table runners and immaculately attired staff great you on arrival at Saffron.
-This is the flagship, fine-dining restaurant at Banyan Tree, and deservedly so for its authentic south-east Asian cuisine.
+Fresh white walls, burnished orange table runners and immaculately attired staff great you on arrival at Saffron.
+This is the flagship, fine-dining restaurant at Banyan Tree, and deservedly so for its delicious authentic south-east Asian cuisine.
 Set in a cubist building alongside the Plantation House, the restaurant is open for dinner only and it is recommended that you book in advance.
 Wander by and study the menus displayed on the lectern during the day if further temptation is needed.